AppliedLogicSystems/ALSProlog/docs/docs/ref/cut.md

 &nbsp;&nbsp;&nbsp;&nbsp;`cool(peewee) :- !, fail.`

-The next example shows the transparency of - &gt; with respect to cut.
+The next example shows the transparency of -> with respect to cut.

 ```
 ?- listing.